Rehab 4 Alcoholism

 Addiction rates are rising across the UK, and sadly Gloucestershire is included.

-Easy access to drugs and alcohol has made this possible, alongside the prevalent economic and employment uncertainty that many of us have been facing.
+Easy access to drugs and alcohol has made this possible, as well as a social acceptance of binge drinking and the prevalent economic and employment uncertainty that many of us have been facing.

 This high rate of use also comes with a greater risk of hospitalisation, putting even more strain on the NHS.

 Being so popular, it is easy for casual substance use to slip over into addiction, quickly turning into dependence.

 However, whilst addiction has grown worse across the county, rehabilitation practises have grown to match them.

 In the year 2019, substance abuse in Gloucestershire was at an all-time high, up by 39% compared to the previous year.

 The number of deaths relating to cocaine use increased rapidly with over 50 deaths caused by drug poisoning.